LitBowya/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 14.
 Copy HTML files
 Create a script that copies all the HTML files from the current working directory to the parent, but only copy files that did not exist in the parent f the working directory or were newer than the versions in the parent os the working directory

+Task 15.
+Let's move
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u

+Task 16.
+Clean Emacs
+Create a script that delete files in the current working directory that end with the character ~

+Task 17.
+Tree
+Create a script that creates the directory welcome/, welcome/to/ and welcome/to/school in the current directory

+Task 18.
+Life is a series of commas, not periods
+Write a command that lists all the files and directories of the current directory, separated by commas

+Task 19.
+File type: School
+Create a magiv file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at the offset 0